TEVA 7334 (Mycophenolate mofetil 250 mg)

 Pill imprint TEVA 7334 has been identified as Mycophenolate mofetil 250 mg.

-Mycophenolate mofetil is used in the treatment of nephrotic syndrome; organ transplant, rejection prophylaxis; autoimmune hepatitis; dermatomyositis; rheumatoid arthritis (and more), and belongs to the drug class selective immunosuppressants.
+Mycophenolate mofetil is used in the treatment of nephrotic syndrome; systemic lupus erythematosus; organ transplant, rejection prophylaxis; autoimmune hepatitis; bullous pemphigoid (and more), and belongs to the drug class selective immunosuppressants.
 There is positive evidence of human fetal risk during pregnancy.
 Mycophenolate mofetil 250 mg is not subject to the Controlled Substances Act.

 See also related documents.